SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 {{< c8y-admon-related >}}
 * [Device management library > Connectivity](/reference/device-management-library/#connectivity) in the *Reference guide* for the device management library entry on the `c8y_Mobile` fragment used in managed objects.
-* [Administration > Changing settings > Managing the connectivity settings](/users-guide/administration/#connectivity) in the *User guide* for how to change the connectivity settings via the UI.
+* [Administration > Changing settings > Managing the connectivity settings](/users-guide/administration/#connectivity) in the *User guide* for information on how to change the connectivity settings via the UI.
 {{< /c8y-admon-related >}}

 The Connectivity agent, which works from within the {{< product-c8y-iot >}} Device Management application, provides basic information on mobile devices and additional connectivity details.